noramullen1/crispy-pancake/ATM writing exercise/atm.md

 ## Requirements
 To use an ATM, you’ll need the following:
 - **Banking card**: The debit card linked to your bank account.
 You can also use a credit card, but your bank will likely charge you a high interest rate.
-- <a name="pin">**Personal identification number (PIN)**</a>: To use the ATM, you’ll need a PIN to access the account linked to your banking card.
+- <a name="pin">**Personal identification number (PIN)**</a>: The PIN to access the account linked to your banking card, usually a four-digit number.
 If you aren’t sure what your PIN is, contact your bank using the number on the back of your banking card.

 ## Overview